Ekoh123/booklog-app/README.md

 # booklog-app
-An app to help keep track of all books read in a time period
+An app to help keep track of all books read over a period